G.I. Joe: Sigma 6: Animated series

+Reception

-The series did not particularly succeed in this regard: the series did not finish airing its twenty-six episodes in the United States (although it did complete its run on YTV in Canada as late as June 2007), and the next re-invention of the G.I.
+The series was poorly received and did not finish airing its twenty-six episodes in the United States (although it did complete its run on YTV in Canada as late as June 2007).
+The next re-invention of the G.I.
 Joe property returned to the 3 ¾-inch size, concentrating solely on a 25th anniversary revisitation of the Real American Hero line that was targeted almost entirely at adult collectors.

+Overview

 Essentially, G.I.
 Joe: Sigma 6 is a continuation of the two direct-to-video G.I.
 Joe CGI movies, G.I.
 Joe: Spy Troops and G.I.
 Joe: Valor vs. Venom, both films produced by Reel FX Studios.
 Several references are made to events from Valor vs. Venom, such as Cobra Commander being captured and in prison, Overkill recovering from his injuries, and General Hawk suffering a change in his DNA.
 Snake Eyes continues to have Kamakura and Jinx as his apprentices.
 Despite these connections, there are changes that bring to question how much of a continuation Sigma 6 is from A Real American Hero.

 Just as he was in the first season of the Sunbow G.I.
 Joe series, Duke is clearly designated as the G.I.
 Joe commander.
-He is also recast as a much younger man, someone who appears to have just come to his 30s than a man going to his 40s.
-Scarlett, who has always been a major character, had her position in the team upgraded to second in command after Duke.
+He is also recast as a much younger man, someone who appears to have just come to his 30s rather than a man going to his 40s.
+Scarlett, who has always been a major character, had her position in the team upgraded to second-in-command after Duke.
 Like Duke, she has been aged younger for the series though their youth may be attributed to the fact that the artwork is done in an anime style.
 She is however still the team's counterintelligence specialist.
 Tunnel Rat's appearance and personality varied greatly from his appearance in A Real American Hero series.
 Here, he is a bug-eating, unorthodox infiltration and demolitions expert.
 Heavy Duty seems to have retained his personality from Spy Troops and Valor vs. Venom, serving as the team's weapons expert.
 Added to the team is a tracker, Spirit Iron-Knife, and his falcon Billy, who retains his strong and shamanist personality, as well as the team sniper and transportation specialist Long Range.
 Hi-Tech serves as the team's technician and mechanic.
 Jinx, Kamakura and Snake Eyes function as the team's ninja unit.
 Snake Eyes has remained the silent deadly ninja commando with Jinx and Kamakura as his students.
 Hawk was last seen in a healthy state at the end of Valor vs. Venom but his appearance in Sigma 6 indicates otherwise.
 He is seen in a hospital where Duke visited him.